dshafik/bag/docs/basic-usage.md

 ### Modifying a Value Object

 Value Objects are immutable, so you cannot change their properties directly.
-Instead, you can create a new instance with the updated values using the `Bag->with()` method:
+Instead, you can create a new instance with the updated values using the `Bag->with()` or `Bag->append()` methods:

 ```php
 $value = MyValue::from([